 Method 1: Create Excel Butterfly Chart with Padding Columns

-In this first method, we will insert padding columns along with the dataset to create a butterfly chart.
+In this first method, we will insert padding columns and the dataset to create a butterfly chart.
 For this, follow the steps carefully.

 Step 1: Insert Padding Columns from Dataset